Carbecq/Zangdar/README.md

 You must have a C++ compiler that use at least C++20.
 I use QtCreator on Windows 11, that compiles with mingw.
 I provide also binaries for several architectures.

++ **Old Releases**
+As I was very ignorant of git, the first repositery was extremely bad done.
+So I decided to redo it, and uses git tools.
+But the ancient one is still here, named Zangdar_0.